Seven Hills Hospital Philosophy

 ABOUT SEVEN HILLS HOSPITAL

 Seven Hills Hospital is a behavioral health hospital offering psychiatric and substance abuse treatment for adolescents, adults, and geriatrics.
 The facility is located 20 miles south of downtown Las Vegas.
 Addiction treatment includes medical detox, residential, and outpatient care.
+Detox services are available on site, making it one of the 11 hospitals (13.8 percent of facilities) in the state of Nevada to offer detoxification services.

 TREATMENT & ASSESSMENT